benahm/TestDataFactory/docs/USAGE.md

 #### Configure TDF Class

-There is a configuration related to orgs that have person account enabled
+This configuration is related to orgs that have person account enabled

   ```apex
 public class TDF {